Cuántos Centímetros Tiene Un Metro

 Understanding the Prefixes: Centi- and Kilo-

 To fully grasp the metric system, it's essential to understand the prefixes used.
-The prefix "centi-" means one-hundredth.
-Therefore, a centimeter (cm) is one-hundredth of a meter.
+Think about it: the prefix "centi-" means one-hundredth.
+Because of this, a centimeter (cm) is one-hundredth of a meter.
 Conversely, the prefix "kilo-" means one thousand.
 A kilometer (km) is one thousand meters.

 Let's visualize this: